 - REVIEW AND EDIT YOUR APPLICATION

 1. Enter Project Name

-Note: To qualify for this grant, the applying institution must be a library serving a small and/or rural community.
+Note: To qualify for this grant, the applying institution must be a library (public, tribal, school, academic, or special) serving a small and/or rural community.

 2. Complete Project Director Information